History of the Arizona Cardinals: Pat Tillman

-New stadium (2006)
+A new stadium, but the same team (2006)

 In 2000, Maricopa County voters passed a ballot initiative by a margin of 51% to 49%, providing funding for a new Cardinals stadium (as well as for improvements to Major League Baseball spring training facilities in the greater Phoenix region; and youth recreation).
 After some legal obstacles, the Cardinals began construction of their new facility in April 2003, in Glendale, one of the western suburbs of Phoenix.
 State Farm Stadium features a retractable roof and a slide-out grass surface, which is good for the hot desert weather; the new stadium has a state-of-the-art air conditioning system and high-back seats.
+The facility has been hailed as a modern marvel and is a frequent host of major events including three Super Bowls, the annual Fiesta Bowl, NCAA championship games, international soccer matches, Wrestlemania as well as concerts, graduations and more.
 The Cardinals' executive offices and training facility remained in Tempe, in a complex (built in 1990) about 8 mi south of Sun Devil Stadium.

+Initially simply called Cardinals Stadium, the 63,500-seat venue (expandable to 72,800) opened on August 12, 2006, when the Cardinals defeated the Pittsburgh Steelers, 21–13, in a preseason game.
+The Cardinals then hosted their first regular season opening day game since moving to the Phoenix area in 1988, defeating the San Francisco 49ers in a rematch of the 2005 blowout in Mexico City, 34–27, in front of a sellout crowd of 63,407.
+Later that year, the stadium's naming rights were acquired by a local private-for-profit university, and for the next 12 years it was called University of Phoenix Stadium.
+As a new, deluxe facility, it was selected to host Super Bowl XLII.